Susanna Fogel: Career

 Fogel and her writing partner Joni Lefkowitz originally wrote Life Partners as a one act play.
 They eventually adapted it into a screenplay which Fogel went on to direct.
 The film premiered at the 2014 Tribeca Film Festival.

 Fogel co-created and executive produced the Lionsgate/ABC drama series Chasing Life, which ran for two seasons.

 Fogel co-wrote the script for Booksmart with Emily Halpern, Sarah Haskins and Katie Silberman and was originally hired to direct the project, but was replaced during preproduction.
 The screenplay was later nominated for the BAFTA Award for Best Original Screenplay and the Writers Guild of America Award for Best Original Screenplay.

 Frustrated by her experiences in the industry, Fogel co-wrote and directed the action-comedy The Spy Who Dumped Me.
 The film was released in 2018 and starred Mila Kunis and Kate McKinnon, the latter of whom had appeared briefly in Fogel's debut film.

 She directed the pilot episodes for the television series The Wilds on Amazon, and The Flight Attendant on HBO Max, which she also Executive Produced.
 She has also directed episodes of Gillian Flynn’s Utopia, also for Amazon, and the return of Steven Spielberg’s Amazing Stories for Apple TV+.
 The Flight Attendant was nominated in the category of Best Television Series (Musical or Comedy) at the 2021 Golden Globe Awards.

-She has been announced as the director for the upcoming feature film 'Winner', about the life of American whistleblower Reality Winner, and as the co-writer and director of the action-thriller 'The Mentor' for Sony Pictures.

-Fogel has also been announced as the director of Cat Person; a thriller based upon the short story by Kristen Roupenian that will explore "the hellscape of modern romance and the idea that we have all been the villain in someone else’s story, and the victim in others", and that will star Emilia Jones and Nicholas Braun.

 In April 2021 Fogel was awarded the DGA Award in the Outstanding Directorial Achievement in a Comedy Series category for her work on The Flight Attendant.
 In July 2021 she was nominated for an Emmy Award for Best Comedy Director, also for The Flight Attendant.

 She is a co-screenwriter of The Addams Family 2.

+Fogel directed Cat Person, a thriller based on the short story of the same name by Kristen Roupenian, starring Emilia Jones and Nicholas Braun.
+She also directed the 2024 comedy-drama film Winner, about the life of American whistleblower Reality Winner.